COMP6248-Reproducability-Challenge/COMP6248-Reproducibility-Challenge-2022/README.md

 Trying to reproduce the paper "ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness " https://openreview.net/forum?id=Bygh9j09KX

+##finetune_resnet_ontin.py
+This script is used to finetune the ResNet50 images on Tiny-ImageNet.
+Each category of images should be in a separate folder so that they can be loaded by ImageFolder.

 ## test_models_general.py
 pretrained models from original paper are loaded using the code in this repository in models/load_pretrained_models.py: https://github.com/rgeirhos/texture-vs-shape